wikimedia/toolhunt/README.md

 ### Adding a full data set from Toolhub to the Database

-- From the command line, `docker-compose exec flask-web python manage.py populate_db_initial`
+- From the command line, `docker-compose exec flask-web python manage.py run_population_job`

 While in development mode, this fetch request draws data from the Toolhub Test Server.
-It can be run prior to or following `populate_db_test`.
+It can be run prior to or following `run_test_population`.

 ## Running local CI and tests